I'm sure you've heard a lot about lithium — and rightfully so. It's on an upward trend to become the most desired energy source out there.

 FMC consists of 13% of the global market share for lithium.

-Sociedad Química y Minera de Chile S.A.
-(NYSE: SQM)'s lithium segment has been the company’s main source of revenue growth over the past few years.
+Sociedad Química y Minera de Chile S.A.'s (NYSE: SQM) lithium segment has been the company’s main source of revenue growth over the past few years.
 SQM operates in Chile — home of the world's largest viable lithium deposits.
 SQM achieves 22% of the global lithium market.

 Recently, it's taken on a 50% acquisition of an Argentinian Lithium Americas Corp.
-(TSX: LAC) property, which paves the way for an even greater future for the company.
+(NYSE: LAC) property, which paves the way for an even greater future for the company.

 Albemarle (NYSE: ALB) is another company that's been leading the lithium market.
-Albemarle consists of 35% of the world's lithium market share.
-It has a market cap of $9.39 billion.
-This company has no problem exceeding its prior year’s figures.
-It brought in $3.65 million in revenue for 2016, compared to the $2.44 million from 2015.
+Albemarle makes up 35% of the world's lithium market share.
+It has a market cap of $25.53 billion.
+This company has had no problem exceeding prior years' figures.
+It brought in $3.13 billion in revenue for 2020 compared with the $2.44 million it brought in just five years earlier in 2015.

 Albemarle has three main sources for lithium: Salar de Atacama, Chile; Silver Peak, Nevada; and a 49% share in Talison Lithium in Western Australia.

-Goldman Sachs and Deutsche Bank both expect lithium carbonate demand to almost double by 2025.
+Goldman Sachs and Deutsche Bank both expect lithium carbonate demand to almost triple by 2025.
 And it will, especially if we continue to see increased electric car sales.

-According to Freedonia Group, the global demand for lithium is expected to rise 8.9% per year through 2019, projecting that the value of the global lithium market will be around $1.7 billion.
+The global demand for lithium is expected to grow to 1.79 million metric tons by 2030, projecting that the value of the global lithium market will be around $71.6 billion.

-FMC Corp., SQM, and Albemarle are leading the production of lithium and will keep working to satisfy the escalating demand for lithium.
+FMC Corp., Sociedad Química y Minera de Chile S.A, and Albemarle are leading global lithium production and will keep working to satisfy the escalating demand for it.

 Before we part, we'd like to extend a sincere thank-you for joining us at Wealth Daily.
 We look forward to providing you with valuable investment research and commentary over the course of your subscription.
-Our core philosophy is that the more you know, the better you'll be able to take advantage of that knowledge and expand your wealth.
+Our core philosophy is the more you know, the better you'll be able to take advantage of that knowledge and expand your wealth.
 We'll continue to share our insights on how you can boost your portfolio with flexible and safe investments.
+If you're interested in learning more about the next generation of lithium batteries and how you can profit from them, check out this special presentation by our in-house expert.

 The Wealth Daily Research Team